-(UPDATED 8/27/2020) Beast and Bounty will soon be offering expanded outdoor dining.
+(UPDATED 8/27/2020) COVID-19 Update.
+Beast and Bounty is offering expanded outdoor dining.
 Pizza, small bites and salads will be on tap.
 Order at the outdoor kiosk and dine on the 4,000 (+/-) square-foot outdoor family and dog friendly patio.

 Description and review of Beast and Bounty, a Midtown Sacramento restaurant catering to both carnivores and vegetarians/vegans.

 Friends recently invited me to join them for a weekday dinner at Beast and Bounty.
 Beast and Bounty is located in the Ice Blocks Complex on the R Street Corridor.
 The concept behind Beast and Bounty is to offer a venue where both carnivores and vegetarians/vegans can dine.